 "Glinda, do you remember how you said love is a sacrifice?"

 The next morning, Elphaba heard someone at the door bright and early.
 She yawned and grabbed a sweater before answering it.
-However, when she opened the door her eyes widened and she dropped the sweater.
+However, when she opened the door her eyes widened and she dropped it.

 "Too early?"
 Glinda asked.

 "Can we come in?
-We feel kind of exposed," Fiyero admitted.
+We feel kind of exposed," Fiyero said.

 Elphaba pointed at Glinda.
 "You sound like my Glinda, but you don't look like her."
 Then she pointed at Fiyero.
 "And you look more like my Fiyero than ever.
 You can't be him."

-Glinda pulled up her pink sweatpants and rolled the waistline so they would stay up.
+Glinda pulled up her pink sweatpants and rolled the waistline once more so they would stay up.
 "I haven't worn these since I was pregnant.
 They're a little bit big, but I hope they're good enough."
-She pulled down her white t-shirt and patted her Elphaba style hair bun.
+She pulled down her white t-shirt and patted her Elphaba-style knot of hair.
 "And my eyelashes are naked."
 Batting her eyelashes, Glinda rubbed her hands over her cheeks.
-She definitely looked paler and a few loose curls were falling down over her forehead.
+She was definitely paler, and a few loose curls were falling down over her forehead.

 "That's better than being naked," Fiyero said, crossing his arms over his bare chest.
 He was only wearing jeans and sneakers.